 The metallographic structure at the point of burning was identified as secondary ledeburite, with a black belt of troostite (a carbon-poor area) at the junction with the normal structure, as depicted in Fig. 3.

 The most noticeable effect of decarburization is a decrease in the lifespan of the tool, or in severe cases, rendering it unusable.

 2. Causes of decarburization

-(1) There are harmful impurities in the salt bath, such as Na2SO4, BaSO4, Na2CO3, CaCO3, BaCO3, etc., which promote decarbonization in the salt bath.
+(1) Harmful impurities, such as Na2SO4, BaSO4, Na2CO3, CaCO3, and BaCO3, present in the salt bath that promote decarbonization.

-(3) There is rust on the workpiece or quenching fixture.
+(3) Rust on the workpiece or quenching fixture.

-(4) The quenching hook is stuck with nitrate, or the chloride salt is mixed with nitrate, which will also increase the oxygen content in the salt bath.
+(5) Nitrate buildup on the quenching hook or the presence of chloride salt mixed with nitrate will also increase the oxygen content in the salt bath.